YunTai-Yang/RCS/RCSsimulator/Readme.md

     - In this file, you should set simulation time and timestep also all class variables.

-# 2. rocket.py is your rocket for simulation.
+# 2. rocket.py is your rocket node for simulation.

-    - Set your rocket status in rocketStatus.
+    - Set your rocket status in rocketStatus.py and put it to rocket

     - And launch rocket in rocket.py.